m-d-johnson/pronouns-faq/README.md

 ### **Do all non-binary people use they/them?
 Does it mean that people who use they/them are non-binary?**

 Sadly, it’s not that simple.
 If someone states that their pronouns are they/them, it just means that their stated pronouns are they/them.
 Similarly, some non-binary people use binary pronouns (he/him or she/her).
-There are various reasons for this; they might not feel safe coming out, they might not be sure what they prefer, or they may just be content with the pronouns others use.
+There are various reasons for this; they might not feel safe coming out, they might not be sure what they prefer, or they may just be content with the pronouns others already use for them.
 Some people don’t care.
 The decisions people make on this are their own, though, and it’s important to respect them.
 Like other aspects of an individual’s identity, nobody owes an explanation or justification to anyone else about their pronouns.

 ### **Does this mean someone has changed or is going to change gender?
 What are they going to change?**